NC3-LU/Diagnostic/documentation/userguide/README.md

 ![Administration Panel – QuestionsJson](img/UG_Diagnostic_050.PNG)

-As you can see in this screenshot there is some translations, and it is possible to add/modify/delete them following the same form written in this file.
+As you can see in this screenshot there are some translations, and it is possible to add/modify/delete them following the same form written in this file.